-Both the 4000D and the M6 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the M6 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 4000D better than the Canon M6 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.